Jason Gammack on the Promise of Spatial Biology

 And this is where, again, the ability to harm it’s software to help us interpret those maps is going to be critically important.
 So one element where we use software in our, in our workflow and machine learning is in identifying cell types.
 And so, you know, most neurons look the same or have a similar phenotype to those neurons.

-Yeah, right now there’s inefficiency in a lot of biology because in essence, we use channels to identify a cell type and that channel was then occupied, identifying the cell type.
+Yeah, right now there’s inefficiency in a lot of spatial biology because in essence, we use channels to identify a cell type and that channel was then occupied, identifying the cell type.
 What if we could free that channel out to identify more, say disease, specific genes.
 And so to do that, we need to still be alive, identify the cell type.
+And that’s one of the challenges we are facing in spatial biology.

 So we need to train algorithms to be able to look at tens of thousands, millions of slices of brain.
 To be able to identify the neurons, the different cells within the brain, so that when we put it into a wind storm, we don’t have to use a channel to identify a neuron.
 We use all of our channels to identify disease, state genes, and then we use machine learning and envision learning to be able to overlay, okay, that’s a neuron because it looks like this and we’ve got 57,000 data sets that support.